Amazingren/AnyIR/README.md

 If you find our work helpful, please consider citing the following paper and/or ⭐ the repo.
 ```
 @misc{ren2025any,
-      title={Any Image Restoration with Efficient Automatic Degradation Adaptation},
+      title={Any Image Restoration via Efficient Spatial-Frequency Degradation Adaptation},
-      author={Bin Ren and Eduard Zamfir and Zongwei Wu and Yawei Li and Yidi Li and Danda Pani Paudel and Radu Timofte and Ming-Hsuan Yang and Luc Van Gool and Nicu Sebe},
+      author={Ren, Bin and Zamfir, Eduard and Wu, Zongwei and Li, Yawei and Li, Yidi and Paudel, Danda Pani and Timofte, Radu and Yang, Ming-Hsuan and Van Gool, Luc and Sebe, Nicu},
-      year={2024},
+      year={2025},
-      eprint={2504.14249?},
+      eprint={2504.14249},
       archivePrefix={arXiv},
       primaryClass={cs.CV}
 }